Baker Park Reserve

 19.8 miles of trails

 The Timber Trail is for turf hiking only and is accessible near the Marshview Group Camp.
 Hiking is also encouraged on the paved bike trail and turf horse trails.
-Although these trails are closed in the winter, visitors can enjoy miles of hiking on the winter-multi use trail or on the plowed path at the Baker Campground.
-GPS units are available to check out for free at the campground office.
+Although these trails are closed in the winter, visitors can enjoy miles of hiking on the winter multi-use trail or on the plowed path at the Baker Campground.
+GPS units are available to check out for free at the campground office during office hours.

 9 miles of trails

-Baker offers scenic mowed trails for horseback riders and trailer parking is available off of Homestead Trail.
+Baker offers scenic mowed trails for horseback riders, and trailer parking is available off of Homestead Trail.
 Trails are closed during the winter season.
-Each horse and rider, age 16 or older, must have either an annual or daily pass.
+Check the Horseback Riding page for trail status updates.
 Three Rivers Park District does not rent horses.

 Rediscover the natural world and indulge in the simple joys.
-The Baker Near-Wilderness Settlement offers you and your family a unique opportunity to reconnect with the natural world.
+Baker Outdoor Learning Center offers you and your family a unique opportunity to reconnect with the natural world.
 Cultivate camaraderie with friends and family by staying in one of eight comfortable cabins or meeting in the expansive multipurpose lodge.
 Site is only accessible during a program or by reservations.

 Skijoring & Dog Sledding

-Opportunities abound for snowshoeing at Baker.
-You can rent snowshoes and hit the designated trails at the cross-country ski chalet.
-Or those looking to venture on their own can travel along the multi-use trail or go off trail at the Baker Campground.
+Opportunities abound for snowshoeing at Baker!
+Rent snowshoes online and hit the designated trails at the cross-country ski chalet.
+For the 2021-21 season, snowshoes must reserved in advance.
+Or those looking to venture on their own can travel along the multi-use trail or go off trail at Baker Campground.

 It’s hot, the sun is shining, and it’s a beautiful day!
 Baker Park has two swimming beaches on Lake Independence with spectacular views of the lake.
 The water is regularly monitored to ensure safe water quality.
 The beaches are unguarded and free.
-Hours are 9:00 AM-8:00 PM.
+They are open from Memorial Day weekend through Labor Day, 9 AM–8 PM daily.

 Volunteers are an important part of the operations at Baker Park Reserve.
 Learn more about volunteering at Three Rivers.